What is a MAP Policy and Why It’s Important for Brands (+ FAQs)

 Violating Minimum Advertised Price (MAP) policies set by brands can result in various penalties for retailers, including warnings, temporary suspensions from receiving new inventory, or, in more severe cases, termination of the business relationship with the manufacturer.

-Brands may also choose to restrict cooperative marketing efforts or exclude non-compliant retailers from promotional activities.
+Brands may also restrict cooperative marketing efforts or exclude non-compliant retailers from promotional activities.
 The severity of the penalties often depends on the frequency and degree of MAP policy violations, intending to encourage compliance and maintain pricing integrity across distribution channels.

 How often should MAP pricing be reviewed and adjusted?